davemaharshi7/COVID-19-Vaccine-Availability-Notifier/README.md

 # COVID-19 Vaccine Availability Notifier 🚀

+🆕 Changes: Updated Co-WIN portal API as per the [Co-WIN API reference](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2).
+If you are already using codebase, please fetch the latest changes.

+## Overview

 This project developed for tracking COVID-19 vaccine slots available in your pincode and district for 18+ age category.
-Once available, it will send email notifications to subscribers.
+Once available, it will send email notifications at periodic interval to subscribers until slots are available.

 Note: The purpose of this project is help humanity in this covid crisis, where people can get vaccination slots easily and save their time.